-Orlistat (Xenical[®])
+Orlistat (Xenical®)

-Common side effects (ie occurring in 10-25%) are limited by dietary compliance (ie decreased fat intake) and it is therefore essential that these are discussed with the patient beforehand.
-They include flatus, oily discharge, faecal urgency and incontinence, oily stools and increased defecation.
+Gastro-intestinal side effects are limited by dietary compliance (i.e. reduced fat intake) and it is therefore essential that these are discussed with the patient beforehand.
+They include abdominal pain/discomfort, flatus, oily discharge, faecal urgency and incontinence, oily stools and increased defecation.
+Other side effects include headache, respiratory infections, tooth and gingival disorders, fatigue, menstrual irregularity, anxiety, influenza, UTIs and hypoglycaemia.

-Sibutramine (Reductil[®])
+Sibutramine (Reductil®)

-These are relatively common and similar to the side-effects seen on SSRI antidepressant therapy They include anxiety, light-headedness, paraesthesia, sleep disturbance, increased sweating, dry mouth, anorexia, altered taste, nausea, constipation (aggravated haemorrhoids), tachycardia, palpitations, generalised vasodilatation/flushing, and raised BP.
+These are relatively common and similar to the side effects seen on SSRI antidepressant therapy.
+They include anxiety, light-headedness, paraesthesia, sleep disturbance, increased sweating, dry mouth, altered taste, nausea, constipation (aggravated haemorrhoids), tachycardia, palpitations, generalised vasodilatation/flushing, and raised BP.
 Monitor blood pressure and pulse rate every two weeks for the first three months, then monthly for the next three months, then at least every 3 months thereafter.
-Discontinue treatment in patients who have an increase, at 2 consecutive visits, in resting heart rate of \geq 10bpm or systolic/diastolic BP of \geq 10mmHg.
-In previously well-controlled hypertensive patients, if blood pressure exceeds 145/90 mmHg at two consecutive readings, treatment should be discontinued
+Discontinue treatment in patients who have an increase, at 2 consecutive visits, in resting heart rate of ≥10bpm or systolic/diastolic BP of ≥10mmHg.
+In previously well-controlled hypertensive patients, if blood pressure exceeds 145/90 mmHg at two consecutive readings, treatment should be discontinued.